|Light Rail Transit Association

 Light Rail for better public transport

 These pages are about the origins of Metrolink and its developments.
 Rail History outlines mainline railway developments from 1830.
 By the 1980s there were two unconnected networks north and south of the city.
 Some lines having only or mainly local services and requiring increasing levels of subsidy plus considerable capital expenditure for renewals.
 Several studies led to the original Metrolink six line plan.
 Metrolink History 1 outlines how this evolved through the Bury, Altrincham & Eccles line openings and on to December 2004.
-Metrolink History 2 continues from 2005 with Phase 3 extensions which are mostly open and some possible future lines.
+Metrolink History 2 continues from 2005 with Phase 3 extensions, all of which except the second cross city line have opened.
+It also has brief details of possible future lines.

-The plan shows open metrolink lines in green; under construction phase 3b extensions and second city crossing in orange; Trafford line in brown.
+The plan shows open metrolink lines in green; Trafford line in strawberry.
 Main line railways are in blue.
 Links for line pages are in the plan and the text.
 Descriptions work away from the delta junction in the City Centre.

 Diagrams are used to illustrate the line pages; route descriptions can be followed by using paper or online maps.